Make It Happen Hypnotherapy

 Parents’ Inner Work: A Turning Point in Teen Recovery

 Susan experienced this first-hand.
 Despite her outward success, unresolved traumas cast a shadow over her relationships.
 These issues, though concealed, manifested in her daughter’s battle with anorexia.
-Susan’s story isn’t an isolated case; it mirrors a recurring pattern we’ve observed in many families navigating eating disorder treatment.

 Susan’s Real Story: A Mother’s Role in Healing Eating Disorders

 “I had a challenging childhood marked by abandonment issues from my biological parents.
 My adoptive father also left when I was only three years old.
 These traumas shaped me into a person who lived life behind many layers of masks, struggling to trust and allow intimate relationships.
-Despite my financial success and diligent parenting, there remained an invisible barrier within me, preventing me from fully loving and receiving love.
-I became a “functional” wife, mother, and participant in other relationships.
-After 17 years of marriage, my husband proposed a divorce in 2015, which was a traumatic experience for me.
-I felt constantly tested by the universe, despite fulfilling my roles as a daughter, wife, mother, friend, and citizen.

-Devastated, I struggled to regain financial stability and making several bad decisions.
+Devastated, I struggled to regain financial stability and made several bad decisions.
 I contemplated suicide, feeling overwhelmed but concealed my pain, suffering in silence.
 I had been on a personal development and spiritual discovery journey since 2003 and built a career in the field.
-However, during this difficult period, I not only failed to help myself but also doubted the value of all the knowledge and resources I had accumulated.

-My daughter was diagnosed with anorexia at 13.
-Initially, I thought it was just a teenage phase, but the severity of the situation soon became apparent.
 My daughter engaged in self-harm, pushed me away, and even ran away from home once, leading to a police report.
 She was hospitalized four times, teetering on the brink of death.

 I felt lost, filled with pain and self-blame, feeling like a terrible mother.
 Despite my efforts to help others, I couldn’t help my own daughter.
 Both my daughter and I contemplated suicide, mirroring each other’s internal struggles.
 The intensity of our mother-daughter experience during that time was indescribable.